chitwankaudan/6242Project/team41final/README.md

-# Estimating Impact of Climate Change on Human Migration
+# Quantifying the Causes of Human Migration

 # Description
 In recent years, it has been speculated that climate change is beginning to have an impact of human migration.
 To study the effect of climate change on migration, we use a General Additive Model (GAM) to model the human migration using traditional variables such as trade and climate variables such as average temperatures.
 This package includes our results in the final report and poster in the DOC folder.